 - 1. Complete the OWCC Application for Admission and return it to the Office of Admissions. - Request appropriate supporting documents for Admission (i.e. high school transcript, GED, college transcripts) as specified by the Admissions Office personnel.
-If you have previously attended any other postsecondary institutions, then a Financial Aid Transcript must be requested and received by OWCC before the college can determine your eligibility for aid. - Complete the Family Financial Statement (FFS) packet that is provided by the American College Testing (ACT) System.
+If you have previously attended any other postsecondary institutions, a Financial Aid Transcript must be requested and received by OWCC before the college can determine your eligibility for aid. - Complete the Family Financial Statement (FFS) packet that is provided by the American College Testing (ACT) System.
 (This is generally thought of as the application for financial aid.)
-Packets are available in area high schools or at any OWCC location. - 4.
-Complete the American College Testing Student Data Form (SDF) which is contained within the FFS package. - 5.
-After mailing the FFS, the student will receive a Student Aid Report (SAR) in approximately four to eight weeks.
+Packets are available in area high schools or at any OWCC location. - Complete the OWCC application for financial aid form which is contained within the FFS package. - After mailing the FFS, the student will receive a Student Aid Report (SAR) in approximately four to eight weeks.
 The SAR must be reviewed by the student for accuracy, signed by the appropriate individuals, and submitted to OWCC's Financial Aid Office. - Additional information/forms might be requested by the Financial Aid Office (i.e. Income Tax forms) if the student is selected for a process called Verification and/or Documentation.